cristianpb/cristianpb.github.io/_posts/2019-07-11-grafana-dashboard.md

 </div>
 <br>

-In the image you can see the temperature of each GPU and the utilization of them.
-I have a batch of work distributed on all GPU that when it finish it writes things in a database.
 You can notice two things:
 * *GPU 0* has a lower temperature than the other devices.
-This occurs because in my disposition *GPU 0* is at the edge and the fan is not blocked by the other GPU.
+This occurs because in my disposition *GPU 0* is placed near the border and the fan is not blocked by the other GPU.
 * Temperatures don't go beyond 80C, which is OK for my GPU.

 ## Battery monitoring

 I was also curious about my battery utilisation.
-Because I try to optimize the charging cycles, by don't letting the battery go below 20% and not charging above 90%.
+Because I try to optimize the charging cycles by don't letting the battery go below 20% and not charging above 90%.
 So I tried [telegraf battery plugin](https://dev.sigpipe.me/dashie/telegraf-plugins), which fetch battery status from `/proc` folder.